 - Sudden changes in vision

-- Sudden trouble understanding simple statements or general confusion
+- Difficulty understanding simple statements or general confusion

 - A severe and sudden headache that is different from other headaches

-A stroke is often diagnosed through the use of a CT scan on the brain, or high-resolution imaging.
-At times an MRI is used to diagnose a stroke.
-Strokes can also be confirmed with a series of X-rays that demonstrate whether or not there has been bleeding in the brain.
-This test also helps determine whether the stroke is ischemic or hemorrhagic, which is important for determining the best treatment.
-Doctors may also look for causes of the stroke by ordering a blood test, testing the blood sugar levels, liver and kidney tests, electrolyte test, and blood clot test.
+Once a stroke victim arrives at the hospital, doctors should move very quickly to get an appropriate diagnosis.
+Doctors have quite a few tests they can use to diagnose a stroke, including physical exams, blood tests, and most importantly, imaging.
+Doctors often use high-resolution imaging or CT scans to diagnose a stroke.
+Additionally, doctors might rely on an MRI to make a diagnosis.
+By taking and analyzing x-rays, doctors can also observe whether or not bleeding in the brain has taken place.
+Diagnostic testing also helps determine whether the stroke is ischemic or hemorrhagic, which is important to deciding the best treatment.
+Doctors may also look for causes of the stroke by ordering a blood test to test the victim’s blood sugar levels, liver and kidney tests, electrolyte test, and blood clot test.

 After a successful stroke diagnosis, multiple treatments can help save a stroke victim’s life.
 If the stroke is ischemic and the victim has arrived within three hours of the first stroke symptoms appearing, they may be given a thrombolytic medication to break up the blood clots that may be causing the stroke.
 This improves the chances the stroke victim will recover and have fewer disabilities.
 There are also surgical and endovascular procedures doctors can perform to stop the bleeding in the brain and save the brain tissue from damage.